The Museum of Science & History (MOSH) inspires the joy of lifelong learning by bringing to life the sciences and regional history.

 - Trust: Integrity and honesty guide our actions and decisions.

-View our numbers for 2017, including a breakdown of our funding, community reach, tourism, economic development, programs and exhibitions.
+View MOSH’s Impact Report for 2021, including a breakdown of our funding, community reach, tourism, economic development, programs and exhibitions.
 In addition, see how many people it takes to make MOSH interactive, engaging and dynamic.

 INCLUSION, DIVERSITY, EQUITY AND ACCESSIBILITY (“IDEA”) POLICY STATEMENT